fredgibbs/fredgibbs.github.io/courses/food-diet-health/schedule.md

     - How/why does metaphor play a role?

 ## From Malnutrition to Vitamania

 ### Mon 9/24
-- *Eating Right in America*, "Beginning of Modern Dietary Reform," 13-44.
+- *Eating Right in America*, 13-44 (Chapter 2: Scientific Moralization...).
 Here we get another look at food reformers in the early 20th century, with an emphasis on the links between diet and morality.
 A few key points to consider: What does "morality" mean in this chapter?
 Why is it so important (per the reformers) to have the proper diet?
 How is the proper diet related to the supposedly universal calorie?